 Chapters 3, 4 and 5 provide an update of the county's waste diversion methods as well as fulfill state requirements regarding waste reduction and recycling programs.
 The state requirements are based in the "Waste Not Washington" Act (ESHB 1671), which are in turn reflected in various sections of the Revised Codes of Washington (RCW) and the Washington Administrative Codes (WAC).
-RCW 70A.205.040 requires that local solid waste management plans demonstrate how the following goals (among others) will be met:
+70A.205.005 provides the Priorities and goals (among others) will be met: